hexa-org/policy/specs/IDQL-core-specification.md

       the same name exists, then the value is considered muli-valued.
 Any comparison that matches a single-value SHALL be considered a match.
 For example `req.http.header.authorization sw bearer`.
     * `method` - The HTTP Method used to make the request (e.g. GET, POST, DELETE, PUT, PATCH).

+Attributes about the current authenticated subject:
+* `subject.provId` - The identifier for the provider under which the subject was authenticated.
+For example, this may be used when a subject source is `any` or `auth` but a condition applies to a specific provider.
 * `subject.jwt.<claim>` - If a JWT was used, specific claims can be compared where <claim> is the name of a claim.
 For example `subject.jwt.iss eq my.example.com`
 * `subject.roles` - Roles mapped by the provider to the subject if any.